mwhooker/jones/README.md

 for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+### About Versioning

+Only the python client is packaged and available on pypi.
+Thus, the version number only applies to changes to the client.
+We intend that the web server be checked out of version control, and leave it up to the user to decide which version to use.
+We'll try to make sure the server and clients maintain back and forwards compatibility.
+This may be a mistake, but since the client and server are essentially frozen at this point, we'll leave it as it is for now.
+If we make any changes impacing bc/fc, we'll have to revisit this.

 ### 0.7.0

    * Upgraded to Bootstrap 3.0rc1